Latter Day Saint churches -- Missions -- Southern States -- History

-This sub-series contains receipts, diaries, poetry, account and memo books, certificates and other personal documents, autograph books, invitations, bank notes and warranty deeds, speeches, periodicals, letters, IOUs, and newspaper clippings.
-Materials are dated approximately 1815-1961.
+Contains receipts, diaries, poetry, account and memo books, certificates and other personal documents, autograph books, invitations, bank notes and warranty deeds, speeches, periodicals, letters, IOUs, and newspaper clippings.
+Materials are dated approximately 1815 to 1961.

 Typewritten talk, a biography of Bean's father, Willard Washington Bean, and a biography of Alvin Pliny Bean by Vicki Zimmerman.
 The biography of Willard Bean relates his missionary experiences for the Mormon Church in the Southern States, 1882-1884.
 The other items emphasize Alvin Bean's experiences in Palmyra.

 Softbound photocopy of a typewritten autobiography which includes a newsclipping from "The Church News."
 Willard W. Bean served the Mormon Church for 29 years and acquired many properties for the Mormon Church in New York State, including the Hill Cumorah.